 Precalculus is one of the prerequisites on the STEM pathway leading to calculus.
 This course is a unified study of college algebra and trigonometry.
 Emphasis is placed on the development of algebraic and trigonometric concepts.
-The topics include algebraic, exponential, logarithmic and trigonometric functions and graphs including conic sections; the solving of algebraic and trigonometric equations; systems of equations; and trigonometric identities.
+The topics include: algebraic, exponential, logarithmic and trigonometric functions and graphs thereof; equations and graphs of the conic sections; the solving of algebraic and trigonometric equations; systems of equations; and trigonometric identities.
 Note: Students will be granted credit for either MTH 185, or MTH 160 and MTH 170.
 All prerequisite courses must have been completed within the last 3 years.